Skip to content

 Terminal window

-# Create default config (FIPS-compliant by default)
+# Create default config (FIPS-compliant by default).

 dotsecenv init config